Arech/nntl/README.md

 ## The Pros and Cons
 ### Nuances
 Just want to stress again: NNTL is not a kind of a Plug-n-Play system to solve typical tasks.
 And it's not mean to do so (however, it's perfectly capable with some tasks out of the box).
 NNTL is a C++ framework to build fast neural networks and experiment with them.
 That means, in particular, that you should understand what are you doing, because it's not a completely fool-proof and you may "shoot your leg" if you're not sufficiently familiar with the C++ or neural networks.
-If you just want to play with neural networks and see what happens, it's probably better to start with something more suitable like [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) for Matlab or [Theano](http://deeplearning.net/tutorial/) for Python.
-[TensorFlow](http://tensorflow.org/) or [DMTK](http://www.dmtk.io/) is great if you have a lot of computing power.
+If you just want to play with neural networks and see what happens, it's probably better to start with something like [TensorFlow](http://tensorflow.org/) or [PyTorch](https://pytorch.org/).

 ### The Pros
 * pretty fast x64 vectorized multithreaded header only C++14 implementation, that allows to build almost any kind of feedforward neural network architecture.
 * provides a way to define a network architecture using UML class diagramm and convert it directly to C++ code.
-* single (float) and double precision floating point data types are supported.
+* single (float) and double precision floating point data types are directly supported.
 * modular low coupled architecture that is (I think) easy to understand, maintain and use.
 Replace / update / derive any module you need, like:
   * math subsystem
   * random number generators